 DELIVERABLES

-On Friday October 24, 2014, the team met with Roger Dale Brown, our industry sponsor, in order to establish attainable deliverables for the Fall 2014 and Spring 2014 semesters.
+On Friday October 24, 2014, the team met with Roger Dale Brown, our industry sponsor, in order to establish deliverables for the Fall 2014 and Spring 2014 semesters.
 Previously, the team had met with Mr. Brown on Friday October 10, 2014 to discuss design ideas but could not establish deliverables without knowing the specifications of the design.
 During our design review meeting on the 24th, Mr. Brown selected our main design concept and discussed deliverables.
 The team emphasized that tangible items needed to be attained by the end of the fall semester.
-However, Mr. Brown advised that a complete detailed design analysis is an achievable deliverable by the end of the semester.
+However, Mr. Brown advised that a complete detailed design analysis is an acceptable deliverable by the end of the semester.

 For the Fall 2014 semester our main deliverable will be a detailed engineering design package.
 This will include detailed drawings of the system architecture layout, control system goal analysis, mechanical equipment layout with isometric drawings, and electrical equipment layout with wiring diagrams.
 A complete Bill of Materials (BOM) chart will be included in order to procure parts.
 The modified layout of the user interface will be add in order to document any required changes.
 Finally, as part of our tangible items as required for the course, a 3D printed prototype of the mechanical design will be made if needed.